pythoningLearning/hackedit/README.rst

 **Optional dependencies**:

-- `dill`_   (improved pickle)
-- `pyyaml`_ (if your templates use boss.yml instead of boss.json)
+- `babel`_  (to see translated language name instead of the language code in the application preferences)
 - `PyGObject`_ and `libnotify`_ on GNU/Linux for nicer notifications on gtk based desktops.

-The following dependencies are include in a zip archive and do not need to be installed by the user.
+The following dependencies are bundled with the hackedit package:

 - `pyqode.qt`_
 - `pyqode.core`_
 - `pyqode.cobol`_
 - `pyqode.python`_
+- `pyqode.rst`_
+- `pyqode.json`_
 - `pygments`_
 - `future`_
 - `pep8`_